 Why Become a Nurse?

 Nursing is a great profession for several reasons.
-Not only is it a rewarding career filled with diverse opportunities, it’s an occupation that will be in high demand for decades to come.
-It also ranks high within the public eye for being a trusted and ethical profession, according to the annual Gallop poll.
+Not only is it a rewarding career filled with diverse opportunities, but it’s also an occupation that will be in high demand for decades to come.
+It also ranks high within the public eye for being a trusted and ethical profession, according to the annual Gallup poll.

 Career Diversity

-As our nation’s healthcare system continues to become more complex, the field of nursing has followed suit by becoming more diverse than ever.
-For example, today’s nurses have more say inpatient care, with a growing number of medical providers realizing the value nurses bring to a leaner healthcare system and improved public health.
-It has also become more commonplace for nurses to serve as health coaches, care coordinators, disease managers, and community liaisons.
+As our nation’s health care system continues to become more complex, the field of nursing has followed suit by becoming more diverse than ever.
+For example, today’s nurses have more say in patient care than they did in the past, with a growing number of medical providers realizing the value nurses bring to a leaner health care system and improved public health.
+It has also become more commonplace for nurses to serve as health coaches, care coordinators, disease managers and community liaisons.

 Non-traditional nursing careers include:

-- Nurse Practitioner: assess patient needs, order and interpret diagnostic and laboratory tests, diagnose disease, formulate and prescribe treatment plans
+- Nurse Practitioner: assesses patient needs, orders and interprets diagnostic and laboratory tests, diagnoses disease, formulates and prescribes treatment plans

 - Academic nurse writer: authors chapters in medical textbooks